1. What is a healthy breakfast?

 What do the sodium (salt) numbers mean on food labels?

-Even so, reading a food label can be a bit of a challenge because of all the different numbers one is faced with.
-For sodium, the percentages listed on packages are based on a total daily intake of 2,400 milligrams (mg).
-This is a much lower sodium intake than most of us are eating today, with the average American consuming between 4,000 and 6,000 mg per day.
-Some estimates place that intake much higher - in the 10,000 mg per day range for western diets (that’s ten GRAMS of sodium).
+2,400 mg is a much lower sodium intake than most of us are eating, with the average American consuming between 4,000 mg and 6,000 mg per day.
+Some estimates place that much higher - in the 10,000 mg per day range for western diets (that's ten GRAMS of sodium - close to 5 teaspoons of salt).

-While the percentage values are helpful, it’s best to use them only as a guideline.
+The percentage values of sodium are helpful, but it is best to use them only as a guideline.
 The key numbers are those that show the amount of sodium in milligrams.

-Even though we have much better research on this now, it turns out that the guideline of 2,400 mg was a pretty good target.
+We have much better research on this now and it turns out that the guideline of 2,400 mg is a good target.
 For those simply trying to eat healthier the American Heart Association recommends 2,300 mg per day (this is about the amount in a teaspoon of salt).
 Most physicians have their patients with conditions such as Congestive Heart Failure (CHF) and hypertension eat less, however, with a target of 1,500 mg.

 I have found with informal testing of recipes that keeping the sodium levels above 300 mg for a main course dish is about the level that most people find “salty enough.”